 Supporting immune resilience starts with the foundations of good health

-and brightly coloured whole foods and incorporates regularly getting a good night’s sleep, taking steps to combat stress, regular exercise and finally adding in targeted immune support compounds where needed.
+There is no such thing as a magic bullet to better immune health however; supporting immune resilience starts with a varied diet, rich in natural and brightly coloured whole foods and incorporates regularly getting a good night’s sleep, taking steps to combat stress, regular exercise and finally adding in targeted immune support compounds where needed.
 Colds, flu, and other respiratory illnesses are more common in colder months.
 We are indoors more often, allowing viruses to pass more easily from one person to another.
 And the cold, dry air may we aken resistance.
 Maintaining a healthy immune system is important all year round, but we seem to pay more attention to it during the winter months, owing to our seasonal colds and flu.
 Our immune system is complicated and is influenced by many factors, including our dietary patterns, age, activity and stress levels, smoking status, alcohol consumption, sleep quality, and certain medical conditions.
 There are a number of things you can do to support a healthy immune system and below are some of the nutrients that may help:

 Vitamin C